pamelafox/fastapi-azure-function-apim/README.md

 Steps for deployment:

 1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
+2. Initialize a new `azd` environment:

+    ```shell
+    azd init
+    ```

+    It will prompt you to provide a name (like "fast-func") that will later be used in the name of the deployed resources.

+3. Provision and deploy all the resources:

+    ```shell
+    azd up
+    ```

-2. Run `azd up`.
-It will prompt you to login and to provide a name (like "fastfunc") and location (like "eastus").
+    It will prompt you to login, pick a subscription, and provide a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.

-3. Once it finishes deploying, navigate to the API endpoint URL from the output.
+4. Once it finishes deploying, navigate to the API endpoint URL from the output.
-7. To get a subscription key for API calls, navigate to the portal URL from the output, open the _Subscriptions_ page from the side nav, and copy one of the built-in keys.
+5. To get a subscription key for API calls, navigate to the portal URL from the output, open the _Subscriptions_ page from the side nav, and copy one of the built-in keys.

 ### CI/CD pipeline